meese-os/meeseOS-manual/src/FAQ.md

 ## Q: How do I add login ?

-By default OS.js is set up to automatically log in with a "demo" user and a dummy authentication adapter.
+By default MeeseOS is set up to automatically log in with a "demo" user and a dummy authentication adapter.

 The adapter is what authenticates a user and you can [customize it](guide/auth/README.md).
 An example is the [database adapter](https://github.com/os-js/osjs-database-auth).